Ease of Use

 Fast & Convenient

-Buying bitcoin from Solidi with a UK bank transfer is quick and easy.
+Buying Bitcoin (BTC) from Solidi with a UK bank transfer is quick and easy.

 The whole process took about 5 minutes for me.
-When I tested Solidi out, they confirmed the payment in less than 1 minute.
+When I tested it out, they confirmed the payment in less than 1 minute.

 Enlarge any screenshot by clicking on it.

-- It’ll also show you the BTC to GBP exchange rate (useful when comparing prices).
+- You’ll see a screen that looks like shown below.
+It’ll also show you the BTC to GBP exchange rate (useful when comparing prices).

-- Send funds to the account details you’re provided (within 30 minutes).
+- You’ll see something like this.
+Send GBP to the account details you’re provided (within 30 minutes).

 - Once you’ve transferred the money, click “I have paid” at the bottom.

-When you buy bitcoin on Solidi, your purchases are initially deposited into a wallet hosted by them (on their website).
+When you buy Bitcoin (BTC) on Solidi, your purchases are initially deposited into a wallet hosted by them (on their website).